Opposition: Belarusian dissident forced to confess on TV

 “He made his statements under tough physical and psychological pressure and, possibly, under drugs,” Krasulina told The Associated Press.
 “We demand the immediate release of Raman, who is used by Lukashenko’s regime as a toy and instrument to blackmail Belarus’ democratic forces.”

-Pratasevich was traveling from Greece to Lithuania aboard a Ryanair flight on May 23 when Belarusian flight controllers ordered the pilots to land in Minsk citing a bomb threat.
+Pratasevich was traveling from Greece to Lithuania aboard a Ryanair flight on May 23 when Belarusian flight controllers ordered the pilots to land in Minsk, citing a bomb threat.
 No bomb was found, but Pratasevich and his Russian girlfriend were arrested.

-Speaking in a trembling voice and looking nervous in the program on state-controlled ONT channel, Pratasevich said the opposition was pondering plans for a forceful change of government and was locked in infighting to divide the funds offered by Poland and Lithuania.
+Speaking in a trembling voice and looking nervous in the program on the state-controlled ONT channel, Pratasevich said the opposition was pondering plans for a forceful change of government and was locked in infighting to divide the funds offered by Poland and Lithuania.

 Pratasevich, who ran a widely popular channel on the Telegram messaging app that helped organize months of protests against Lukashenko, also offered repentance for his action and said he pleaded guilty to the charges of organizing mass disturbances.
 The charges carry a 15-year prison sentence.